PRP Specialist

 PRP can treat a variety of injuries.
 It's especially useful for soft tissue injuries such as torn ligaments, damaged joint tissues, and tendinitis.
 You may need PRP therapy to help you heal after a sports injury, motor vehicle accident, or workplace injury.
 Additionally, PRP may be helpful for bone healing in specific circumstances.

-Several different factors can determine whether Dr. Rawal recommends PRP therapy for your injury, including the injury location, your current state of health, and whether you have a chronic or acute injury.
+A variety of factors can determine whether your surgeon recommends PRP therapy for your injury, including the injury location, your current state of health, and whether you have a chronic or acute injury.

 How does the PRP treatment process work?

-During the first step of PRP therapy at OrthoTeam Clinic, Dr. Rawal or an experienced member of his team draws a vial of blood from your arm.
-Dr. Rawal then uses a state-of-the-art centrifuge system to separate the platelets.
+During the first step of PRP therapy at OrthoTeam Clinic, your provider draws a vial of blood from your arm and then uses a state-of-the-art centrifuge system to separate the platelets.

 When will I see results from PRP therapy?